oracle/weblogic-kubernetes-operator/docs-source/content/security/secrets.md

 #### WebLogic operator image pull secret

-The helm chart for installing the operator has an option to specify the image pull secret used for the operator's image when using a private registry.
+The Helm chart for installing the operator has an option to specify the image pull secret used for the operator's image when using a private registry.
 The Kubernetes `Secret` of type `docker-registry` should be created in the namespace where the operator is deployed.